jq-11/jq-11/README.md

 I like using linear algebra (machine learning!), statistics and programming to manipulate and learn from biological data.
 I think computational neuroscience is really cool!

+I'm currently working as a Software Developer in Artificial Intelligence Research at SINTEF Digital in Oslo, Norway!

 Some of my work at Bioinformatics.ca, Ontario Institute for Cancer Research (OICR), and National Agroclimate Information Service (NAIS), Agriculture and Agri-Food Canada (AAFC/AAC) is viewable on my GitHub or [my personal website](https://jq-11.github.io/).

 Thanks for stopping by!